-The gases exhausted from the sampled LFG fueled RICE (EUICEENGINE1 and EUICEENGINE2) were each sampled for three (3) one-hour test periods during the compliance testing performed January 15 and 29, 2015.
+The gases exhausted from the sampled LFG fueled RICE (EUENGINE3) were sampled for three (3) one-hour test periods during the compliance testing performed January 8, 2015.

-Table 3.2 presents the average measured CO, NO_X and VOC emission rates for the engines (average of the three test periods for each engine).
+Table 3.2 presents the average measured CO, NO_X and VOC emission rates for the engine (average of the three test periods for the engine).